-Class 2 ("data") comprises all those individual data classes between 16 and 128, that are supported both by the network and the MS. This means, a setting made for class 2 applies to all individual data classes (if supported).
-In addition, you can assign a different setting to a specific class.
+I voice 2 Class 2 ("data") comprises all those individual data classes between 16 and 128, that are supported both by the network and the MS. This means, a setting made for class 2 applies to all individual data classes (if supported).
+In addition, vou can assign a different setting to a specific class.
+For example, you can actiyou can assign a different setting to a specific class.
 For example, you can activate Call Forwarding for all data classes, but deactivate it for data class 64,